 Being the owners of a century-old house, we have a particular attachment to old furniture, and some of them need upgrading to come back to life again, such was the case with our little chest of drawers.

 The products used

-- for head only and handles
+- Circa furniture stripper for the header and handles

 - Wood filler